MicrosoftDocs/quantum-docs/articles/overview-quantum-machine-learning.md

 This article describe the origin and difficulties of quantum machine learning, and shows you how to use Azure Quantum to run your quantum machine learning experiments.

-## What is quantum machine learning?

-Classical machine learning methods, such as deep neural networks, can both recognize statistical patterns in data, and produce data that have the same statistical patterns: machine learning algorithms recognize the patterns that they produce.
-If quantum processors can produce statistical patterns that are computationally difficult to be produced by a classical computer, then perhaps quantum computers can also recognize patterns that are difficult to recognize by classical means.
-Quantum machine learning brings together concepts from both fields to come up with enhanced solutions, either improving machine learning algorithms, quantum experiments, or both.

-The machines that learn can be either classical or quantum computers, and the data they analyze can be either classical or quantum states.
-In quantum machine learning, the data that the quantum computer analyzes can be either classical data, which ends up encoded as quantum states, or quantum data.
-This leads to two main approaches of quantum machine learning:

-- Quantum computing resources used to compute immense quantities of data and improve machine learning algorithms in terms of speed-up and/or performance.
-This includes the implementation of machine learning algorithms in quantum computers, including adiabatic quantum annealers, and hybrid methods that involve both classical and quantum processing.
-The analysis of classical data by machine learning algorithms executed on a quantum computer is known as *quantum-enhanced* machine learning.

-- Machine learning methods applied to data generated from quantum experiments, that is machine learning of quantum systems, such as learning the phase transitions of a quantum system.

-Quantum machine learning is a very active field of research.
-While its real potential isn't completely clear yet, there are reasons to be optimistic that quantum computers can recognize patterns in data that classical computers can't do.
-The determination of whether there's a scaling advantage contrasting quantum and classical machine learning rely on the existence of a fault-tolerant, full-scale quantum computer, making it a benchmarking problem.

-### The barren plateau

- Most machine learning algorithms solve an [optimization task](xref:microsoft.quantum.optimization.concepts.overview.introduction) represented by a cost function, where the posible solutions are contained in a problem-solving landscape, and the valleys are the low energy values.
-To find the solution, the algorithm trains itself about the landscape, thereby navigating to the global minimum of the cost function.
-For more information, see [Key concepts of optimization](xref:microsoft.quantum.optimization.concepts.overview.key-concepts).

-A *barren plateau* is a problem that occurs in machine learning optimization algorithms when the problem-solving space turns flat as the algorithm is run.
-In that situation, the algorithm can't find its way to the global minimum of the cost function.
-Lacking landscape features, the machine learning can't train itself to find the solution.

 ## Quantum machine learning with Qiskit and Azure Quantum

 You can adapt any Qiskit sample to run on Azure Quantum, and in particular, you can adapt any sample from [Qiskit/qiskit-machine-learning](https://github.com/Qiskit/qiskit-machine-learning).
 See [Adapting Qiskit samples to run on Azure Quantum](xref:microsoft.quantum.how-to.adapting-qiskit) and follow to steps to adapt your sample.